Top 10 Things Savvy Travellers Do to Beat Jet Lag

 Enjoy every last second of your next international jaunt by planning ahead to fight jet lag.
 With the proper preparations, you can maximize the most of your time away and soak up as much of the experience as possible.
 Follow these 10 tips to beat jet lag:

-- Make a sleep schedule: I’m what you would call a bad sleeper, at best.
-But what I am good at is planning, so for my trip to Portugal next month, I logged onto Jetlag Rooster to create a free sleep schedule for myself while I’m exploring Lisbon.
-On the day I depart, I’ve been instructed to sleep as much as needed on the plane, and the online tool has sliced each hour of my day into categories, instructing me when to avoid light, when to seek light, and when my ideal sleep times should be.
-I also put the free app on my iPhone so I will always have access to my customized plan.
-Jetlag Rooster also has printable schedules and email attachments that sync with your calendar on your smart phone.
+Make a sleep schedule: Plan ahead to beat a lack of rest by logging onto Jetlag Rooster to create a free sleep schedule for yourself while away.
+On the day you depart, you will be instructed to sleep as much as needed on the plane, and the online tool will slice each hour of your day into categories — instructing you when to avoid light, when to seek light and your ideal sleep times.
+With the free app on your phone, you will always have access to your customized plan.
+Jetlag Rooster also has printable schedules and email attachments that sync with your calendar on your smartphone.

 Start adjusting in the comfort of your own home: Look at your calendar the week before the trip and see what you can alter in your evening routine before traveling.
 A good rule is this: try to alter your sleep schedule gradually, starting three days before departing.
 By changing your sleep schedule one hour each day, it should make for a smoother transition once you land at your destination.